burn56/Audible/Readme.md

 ### Prerequisites

 You will need at least Powershell V4.0.
-As we're using Invoke-WebRequest, you'll need to ensure you're atleast running Powershell 4.0.
+As we're using Invoke-WebRequest, you'll need to ensure you're at least running Powershell 4.0.
 This is provided in the .NET 4.0 Package, so please, update before trying!

 ### Installing